 Here are some of the best UHS-I cards for the Canon R100.

-The Canon R100 doesn’t set a specific cap on SD card size.
+The good news is that the Canon EOS R100 doesn’t set a specific limit on SD card capacity, giving you flexibility.

 Canon R100 Camera Specs